norman-albusberger/flash-messenger/Readme.md

           //This creates an Bootstrap error alert
           res.flashMessenger.error('Something went wrong.');
           res.render('path/to/your/template');
           //that's it.
-The rending works automatically
+The rendering works automatically
     }
  ```